cubing/twsearch/README.md

 ## License

 This work is dual-licensed under the Mozilla Public License 2.0 and GPL 3.0 (or any later version).
-If you use this work, you can choose which license terms you wish to adhere to.
+If you use this work, you can choose either (or both) license terms to adhere to.

 `SPDX-License-Identifier: MPL-2.0 OR GPL-3.0-or-later`